 Nat King Cole – Nature Boy

-or exhort, Gregory Porter exhibits such an incredible degree of
+Porter exhibits such an incredible degree of vocal mastery, that

-Born in Los Angeles, raised in Bakersfield, residing presently in
+Angeles, raised in Bakersfield, residing presently in Bedstuy, Brooklyn,

-received a Grammy Nomination in 2010 for Best Jazz Album.
-It was
+Grammy Nomination in 2010 for Best Jazz Album.
+It was produced by

-produced by saxophonist, pianist, composer and good friend Kamau
+saxophonist, pianist, composer and good friend Kamau Kenyatta.
+Kenyatta

-Kenyatta.
-Kenyatta who bears much of the responsibility for Porter’s
+who bears much of the responsibility for Porter’s career trajectory,

-career trajectory, which can be traced back to Porter’s early
+which can be traced back to Porter’s early days singing in

-days singing in small jazz clubs in San Diego.
-He lived there while
+small jazz clubs in San Diego.
+He lived there while at San Diego

-at San Diego State University on a football scholarship, as an outside
+State University on a football scholarship, as an outside linebacker,

-linebacker, until a shoulder injury sidelined him permanently.
-Recognising
+until a shoulder injury sidelined him permanently.
+Recognising his

 the burgeoning performer and as Porter says, “taught him what